 A cut-off valve is usually incorporated in the slow-running passage and is used when stopping the engine.
-When the cut-off is operated the valve moves over to block the passage to the slow-running delivery, the mixture being delivered to the engine becomes progressively weaker until it will not support combustion IDLE CUT OFF and the engine stops.
-TO COCKPIT This prevents any possibility of the CONTROL AIR engine continuing to run erratically BLEEDS due to pre-ignition and also prevents venture FUEL SUPPLY fuel condensing in the cylinders FLOAT which would tend to wash the oil MAIN JET from the cylinder walls, causing lack of lubrication when the engine is next IDLE JET started.
-AIR FLOW
+When the cut-off is operated the valve moves over to block the passage to the slow-running delivery, the mixture being delivered to the engine becomes progressively weaker until it will not support combustion and the engine stops.

+This prevents any possibility of the engine continuing to run erratically bleeds due to pre-ignition and also prevents venturing fuel condensing in the cylinders which would tend to wash the oil main from the cylinder walls, causing lack of lubrication when the engine is next started.